dylanaraps/crayon/README.md

 <!--- Customization {{{ -->

 ### Customization
-You can customize all of the theme's colors by adding some lines to your .vimrc.
+You can customize all of the theme's colors by adding some lines to your `.vimrc`/`init.vim`.
 Here's an example that changes the color of the line numbers:

 ```VimL
 " Changes the Line Number colors
 autocmd ColorScheme * highlight LineNr guibg=#FFFFFF guifg=#191919 ctermbg=7 ctermfg=8
 ```

-guibg/guifg change the background and foreground in neovim with true colors enabled and gvim.
-These values must be a hex code. e.g #FFFFFF
+`guibg`/`guifg` change the background and foreground in `neovim` with true colors enabled and `gvim`.
+These values must be a hex code. eg `#FFFFFF`

-ctermbg/ctermfg change the background and foreground in vim/neovim They must be a number between 0 and 255.
+`ctermbg`/`ctermfg` change the background and foreground `.vimrc`/`init.vim` in `vim`/`neovim` They must be a number between 0 and 255.
 [More Info](http://vim.wikia.com/wiki/Xterm256_color_names_for_console_Vim).

-"LineNR" is the highlight group for vim's linenumbers.
+`LineNR` is the highlight group for `vim`'s line-numbers.
 If you'd like to change the colors of anything else you need to figure out the highlight group.

-I've found that the easiest way to do that is a vim mapping I found which tells you the highlight group of whatever's under your cursor.
-Just add these 2 lines to your .vimrc and reopen.
-Then  press f10.
+I've found that the easiest way to do that is a vim mapping I found which tells you the highlight group of whatever is under your cursor.
+Just add these 2 lines to your `.vimrc`/`init.vim` and reopen.
+Then  press `f10`.

 ```VimL
 " Shows the highlight group of whatever's under the cursor